the-alchemist88/Cpp_helper_codes/Classes/classes.md

 	int mx;
 };

 int Myclass::get() { // this will cause a linker error if it is included in multiple source files.
-It should qualified as inline in declaration or definition or both.
+It should qualified as inline in declaration or definition or both
 	return mx;
 }
 ```